HalfDemon/iscore-rails/README.md

   - Their Services Status
   - Anomalies created by the Green Team
   - Comments about their reports
+  - Green Team Usablity checks once published

 ### Red Team
+  * Flags
+    - Status
+    - Capurted Flag (must have Capurted flag to change status)
+    - The real flag is hidden from view

 ### Green Team
+* Have write (and read)
+  - Useablity Reports
+  - Anomalies (Read Only)
+    * Points
+    * Respone
+* Have Read Access To:
+  - Anaomalies (the challange)

 ### Admin Team
 * Read and Write to all items